MILLOPE/http-server-assignment/README.md

 This is a simple Python-based HTTP server that serves static files from the `website` directory.
 The server supports configurable host, port, and logging options.

+This is also an assignment for 4100 :) written by M

 ## Features
 - Serves static files from the `website` directory.
 - Logs requests and server events to both the console and a log file.